AshyBoxy/oogacraft-packwiz/README.md

 - https://modrinth.com/mod/xercamod
 - tpcommands
 - things with more rail variants, think the copper rail
+    - will need to create 3d rail models for these
 - more reborn energy based tech

+# Packs
+Datapacks, resourcepacks, whatever<br>
+Datapacks should be available on both sides
+## Datapacks
+- Repurposed Structures - Friends and Foes Compat
+## Resourcepacks
+- RAY's 3D Rails

 # Other todo
 - add configs